crazy4pi314/universe-qir-demo/CONTRIBUTING.md

 If you are interested in contributing a new feature, please first check if a similar functionality has already been requested.
 If so, consider contributing to the discussion around it rather than filing a separate issue.
-If no open or closed issue with such a request already exists, please file one following the [feature request template](https://github.com/crazy4pi314/qir-book/issues/new?assignees=&labels=feature&template=feature_request.md&title=).
+If no open or closed issue with such a request already exists, please file one [here]](https://github.com/crazy4pi314/universe-qir-demo/issues/new).
 We will respond to feature requests and follow up with a discussion around its feasibility, how one might go about implementing it, and whether that is something that makes sense to add.
 There are several reasons why we might not be able to eventually merge even a great feature.
 Perhaps most commonly, a contribution is a really good one, but this isn't the right place to develop it or we simply aren't ready to maintain and develop it further.